mohamicorp/stash-jenkins-postreceive-webhook/README.md

 ## Release Notes
 ### Version 1.2-SNAPSHOT
 -  Use Stash base url by default and allow override for SSH/HTTPS or custom ports etc.
--  Fire notification after pull-request have been merged
+-  Fire notification after pull-requests have been merged
 -  Added a plugin logo
+-  Added test button to the Hook Configuration display
 -  Requires Stash 2.3.0

 ### Version 1.1